Community Strides LLC Terms & Policies

 Community Integration Cancellation Policy

-Due to the structured nature of our programs and the planning involved in staffing, transportation, and resources, we regret to inform you that we do not offer refunds for cancellations that occur within 24 hours of the scheduled event.
-This policy helps us manage our staff, time, and resources effectively—thank you for your understanding
+Due to the structured nature of our programs and the advanced planning required for staffing, transportation, and resources, refunds will not be issued for cancellations made within 24 hours of a scheduled event.
+This policy allows us to effectively manage staff coverage and program operations.
+We appreciate your understanding and cooperation.

 “Good fit” Refund